uviclibraries/fusion360/index.md

 3. Understand Fusion 360’s place in the world of CAD programs.
 4. Design an object using professional CAD processes including making sketches, dimensioning sketches, and applying features.
 5. Apply best practices while designing objects, including: defined sketches, clear dimensioning, design timeline organization and naming, and design for future editing.
-6. Measure an object accurately using callipers.
+6. Measure an object accurately using calipers.
 7. Use measured dimensions to create a 3D model of an object.

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }